MaxLap/activerecord_follow_assoc/README.md

 current_user.posts.recent.follow_assoc(:comments)
 ```

-The `follow_assoc` method, added by this gem allows you to query the specified association
+The `follow_assoc` method, added by this gem, allows you to query the specified association
 of the records that the current query would return.

 Here is a more complete [introduction to this gem](INTRODUCTION.md).